coozoo/FastAutoReporter/README.md

 ## DB Initialization

-Use phpmyadmin to import tables, procedures and events (all objects important for dunctionality)
+Use phpmyadmin to import tables, procedures and events (all objects important for functionality)

 reporterdb.sql - contains everything you need to import